SteveUnderScoreN/WindowsFirewall/README.md

  - Windows Server 2012 R2/2016
  - Privileged access workstations
  - 'Predefined set of computers' is supported and the following applies;
-   - 'Local Subnet' - includes and connected IP range for which an IP address has been assigned
+   - 'Local Subnet' - includes the connected IP range for which an IP address has been assigned
    - 'Intranet' - includes and IP subnet that have been added to 'Sites and Services (dssite.msc)', these are harvested by the IP helper service and can be seen in the following registry key;
                   HKLM:\SYSTEM\CurrentControlSet\Services\iphlpsvc\Parameters\ADHarvest
    - 'DNS Servers' - does not include the IPv6 addresses of DNS servers